Canterbury Cathedral: Conservation

-The earliest coloured glass windows in the cathedral date from the late 12th century, whilst others are as new as the four Ervin Bossányi windows in the south-east transept (1957).
-Many have already been conserved and protected by the team of stained glass conservators led by Leonie Seliger.
-However, much conservation work remains to be done, notably on the Oculus window in the south-east transept – a late 12th-century round window.
+Due to its size, age and significance, the conservation of the cathedral is an ongoing task.
+The roofs and the internationally important stained glass have been cause for particular concern.
+In 2018, the Thomas Becket Miracle Windows Research and Conservation Project, led by Léonie Seliger and Dr Rachel Koopmans, analysed and conserved the eight 12th century windows in the Trinity Chapel.

 During the autumn of 2008, a major restoration of the lead roof over the transept was completed at a cost of approximately £500,000.
-In 2018, the lead roof of the nave was replaced.
-The extensive restoration of the cathedral that was underway in mid-2018 was part of a 2016–2021 schedule that also includes improved landscaping and accessibility, new visitor facilities and a general external restoration.
+In 2018, the lead roof of the nave was replaced, with a temporary platform installed under the vaults to enable conservation, part of a 2016–2022 programme that also included improved landscaping and accessibility, new visitor facilities and a general external restoration.
 The so-called Canterbury Journey project was expected to cost nearly £25 million; the funding included a £13.8 million Heritage Lottery grant, £10.9 million from the Canterbury Cathedral Trust and £250,000 from the Friends of the Cathedral.
+The final cost was £34.5m.